-Technology makes it possible for many businesses to remain operational as they’ve had to shift their workforce to a remote setting in due to COVID-19 and social distancing guidelines.
-For some organizations, this shift has not happened without technical challenges: an increase in the number of employees working from home has strained VPN (virtual private network) capacity.
-This has significantly impacted the ability to reliably and securely connect remote staff to company networks.
-As a result, some individuals are combining personal technology with the professional tools that they have available to work around the issues caused by inadequate VPN capabilities.
+Technology makes it possible for many businesses to remain operational as much of the workforce settles in to working in a remote setting.
+For some organizations, this shift has not been without technical challenges.
+An increase in the number of employees working from home has strained VPN capacity.
+This has significantly impacted the ability to reliably and securely network remote staff.
+As a result, some individuals are combining personal technology with the professional tools to work around the issues caused by inadequate VPN capabilities.
 While this may enable work to continue in the short term, it also leaves companies more vulnerable than ever to cybercrime.

 Even large-scale players are experiencing significant disruptions.
-CNN reported that the Air Force’s VPN software can only support 72,000 people at once.
+In a report by CNN, they report that the Air Force’s virtual private networking software can only support 72,000 people at once.
 The Air Force employs more than 145,000 in-house civilian workers and 130,000 full-time contractors.

-As businesses send their employees home to work, some companies have been forced to handle VPN capacity issues in a “trial by fire” as they respond to the disruption caused by the coronavirus pandemic.
+As more businesses plan to keep their employees working from home, some companies have been forced to handle VPN capacity issues in a reactive, panicked fashion.

-If your business is experiencing problems with VPN scale and capabilities, here are some tips as recommended by Microsoft:
+If your business is experiencing problems with VPN capacity, scale and capabilities, here are some tips from Microsoft:

 - Use split tunnel VPN to save load.
 Send networking traffic directly to the internet for “known good” and well-defined SaaS services like Teams and other Office 365 services.
 Sending all non-corporate traffic to the internet is ideal if your security rules allow.